The finesse bait taking the fishing world by storm

 There you have it.
 I will add a couple of tips, though.
 The nature of the TRD bait is such that it is not friendly towards other soft plastic baits.
 Keep your TRD baits in the bag they come in and separate them from other plastic baits.
 If you don’t, the TRD will melt and meld with your other baits and you will have a very gooey mess.

 Z-Man makes other baits to go with the NED jig head that I did not discuss here.
 I have had the most success with the worm-imitating baits, especially the 3-inch finesse TRD.
 However, craws, tubes and other larger baits are available.
 I don’t use them because this system works so well as a finesse lure.

 If the bass are actively feeding, I don’t need a finesse technique and use other baits.
 As mentioned above Z-Man is the first to come out with this system.
 Other companies have come out with their versions of the same system and you may well have just as much success with them as with the Z-Man products.

 I have many angler friends who are now catching big bass with the NED rig.
 They are elated at what the NED rig has done for them.
 You should see what it can do for you too!

-Rich Tombleson is a longtime member of the Oregon Bass & Panfish Club.
+The Rich Tombleson was a longtime member of the Oregon Bass & Panfish Club.
 The club is involved in a variety of angler education and fisheries enhancement activities.
-Support their good work by making any Amazon purchase through the Amazon link on their club page on this website.
+See their club page on this website.